sensu/sensu-docs/CONTRIBUTING.md

 * **For bugs**, if you have already found a fix, feel free to submit a Pull Request referencing the Issue you created.
 Include the `Fixes #` syntax to link it to the issue you're addressing.
 * **For feature requests**, we want to improve upon the documentation incrementally which means small changes at a time.
 In order to ensure your PR can be reviewed in a timely manner, please keep PRs small.
 If you think this is unrealistic, then mention that within the issue and we can discuss it.

+### Updating Multiple Versions of the Docs
+Some contributions apply to multiple versions of Sensu, or other sections of the documentation. **We appreciate if you have a chance to copy these edits to all applicable versions.** 🙏

+If you have a good idea on how to script this type of behavior, please comment on [this issue discussing ideas](https://github.com/sensu/sensu-docs-site/issues/95).

 ## Workflow

 Once you're ready to contribute code back to this repo, ensure you setup your environment to be prepared for upstream contributions.